MS Mega Express Four: 2003–2006: Spirit of Tasmania III

 TT-Line took over the ship on 30 September 2003 and renamed her Spirit of Tasmania III.
-She subsequently sailed to Hobart, Tasmania, where she was refitted for her new service.
-On 15 January 2004 she entered service on TT-Line's new Sydney—Devonport route.
+It subsequently sailed to Hobart, Tasmania, where it was refitted for its new service.
+On 15 January 2004, the ferry entered service on Spirit of Tasmania's new Sydney to Devonport route.
 Passenger demand for the new service proved smaller than had been expected, and the low passenger numbers combined with rising fuel costs led to the Government of Tasmania's decision to terminate the service in August 2006.
 As a result, Spirit of Tasmania III was put up for sale.

 On 17 July 2006 Spirit of Tasmania III was sold to Mediterranean operator Corsica Sardinia Ferries for €65 million (A$111 million).
 The ship left on her final voyage for TT-Line on 27 August 2006.

 2006 onwards: Mega Express Four

-Corsica Sardinia Ferries took over Spirit of Tasmania III on 5 September 2006 and renamed her Mega Express Four.
-She entered service for her new owners in November of the same year.
-Between January and April 2007 she was rebuilt at the Megatechnica shipyard in Perama, Greece with an expanded aft superstructure.
+Corsica Sardinia Ferries took over Spirit of Tasmania III on 5 September 2006 and renamed it Mega Express Four.
+The ferry entered service for its new owners in November of the same year.
+Between January and April 2007, it was rebuilt at the Megatechnica shipyard in Perama, Greece with an expanded aft superstructure.
 She returned to service on 4 May 2007.